8th Legions' Infantry Regiment: Polish–Ukrainian and Polish–Soviet Wars

 The regiment fought in Eastern Galicia and Volhynia from December 1918 until June 1919, suffering heavy losses.
 Among others, it clashed with the Ukrainians at Rawa Ruska (January 3, 1919), Zolkiew (March 9, 1919), Magierów, Sknilow, Niemirow (March 12, 1919) and Belz.

 In early May 1919, the 8th Regiment became part of the 3rd Legions Division, and together with 7th Legions' Infantry Regiment, it formed the V Legions Infantry Brigade.
 The new brigade clashed with the Ukrainians on May 15 near Stary Sambor.
 On June 13 it reached Jezupol, to be immediately sent to Czortków, to halt the Ukrainian offensive.
 On June 13–14, the brigade defeated the enemy near Denysow and Kupczynce, and then defended the town of Brzeżany.
 On July 10, the brigade crossed the Zbrucz river, and then it was sent northwards, to Wilno, to recuperate.
 After a few months, it was sent to the line of the Dvina river.

 In December 1919, together with the 3rd Legions Infantry Division, the regiment was sent to Latvia, to protect this country from Soviet invasion.
 The regiment stayed there until mid-March 1920, and in mid-May 1920, it fought in a bloody battle at Dokszyce, losing over 200 soldiers (KIA and WIA).

-In June 1920, the 3rd Legions Division was sent to the Ukraine, to halt the advance of the 1st Cavalry Army, commanded by Semyon Budyonny.
+In June 1920, the 3rd Legions Division was sent to Ukraine, to halt the advance of the 1st Cavalry Army, commanded by Semyon Budyonny.
 On June 28, the Poles lost Korzec in Volhynia, and were forced to withdraw behind the Horyn.
 In early August, it fought near Wlodzimierz Wolynski and Hrubieszów, after which the regiment participated in Polish counteroffensive, fighting near Włodawa, where it destroyed Soviet 58th Rifle Division.
 Finally, the 3rd Legions Division captured the Brest Fortress.

 In September 1920, the regiment fought in the Battle of the Niemen River.

 In the numerous battles of the wars of 1919–1920, the 8th Legions Infantry Regiment lost 25 officers and 471 soldiers KIA, and 96 officers and 1112 soldiers WIA.
 In 1928, a mound dedicated to them was erected in Lublin.